dimitri-edel/organizer-react/README.md

 Organizer helps users to organize their tasks, such as chores, errands and work-related matters.
 It allows users to form teams and assign tasks to their teammates.

+# User Stories

+## Registration
+An unregistered user can register with the website, so they can use the services provided by the application.

+## Login
+A registered user can sign in and use the application.

+## List Tasks of any given day
+An authenticated user can list tasks for any day in the calendar, so they can view what needs to be done on that day.

+## List Tasks of an entire month
+An authenticated user can list tasks for an entire month, so they can get an overview of the work load of the month.

+## Create Tasks
+An authenticated user can create new tasks.
+A task must have the following attributes:
+- selectable date and time
+- selectable category (chore, errand, work)
+- selectable priority (high, middle, low)
+- selectable status (open, progressing, done)
+- possibility to attach an image file
+- possibility to assign the task to a teammate

+## Filter Tasks
+An authenticated user can filter tasks by title, date, category, priority and status, so they can sort them out in an efficient way.

+## Edit Tasks
+Owners of tasks can edit their tasks, so they can make changes if necessary.

+## List Teams
+An authenticated user can see the list of teams, so they can find and join any team.

+## Create Teams
+An authenticated user can create his or her own team, so other members can join them.
+Own teams allow the user to assign tasks to other team members, so they can delegate task as a team leader.

+## Rename Teams
+Owners of teams (team leaders) can delegate tasks to other members of their teams, so they can divvy up the work among the team.

+## Join Teams
+An authenticated user can join teams, so they can collaborate with other people a project.

+## Leave Teams
+A member of a team can leave a team, so no more tasks of the team in question can be assigned to them anymore.

+## Team Chat
+Members of a team can engage in a team chat, so they can exchange information.
+An image file can be attached to a message.

+## Private Chat
+Members of a team can exchange private messages, if they can discuss issues that only concern the two of them.
+An image file can be attached to a message.

+## Editable Messages
+Owners of messages can edit their messages, so they can change them retrospectively.

+## Deletable Messages
+Owners of messages can delete their messages, if they become irrelevant or contain false information.

 ## Libraries
 - **react-bootstrap** is was used, because it offers a quick way to create responsive layout and styling of the components
 - **react-bootstrap-datetimepicker** was used because I used bootstrap in this project and I needed a date-picker.
 However, any other date-picker would have done it.